England crush Fiji in World Cup warm-up

 Hooker Ackers, a surprise selection for the World Cup squad, and Salford team-mate Watkins both scored on their home ground, with the ex-Leeds captain converting from Young's incredible show of athleticism to keep the ball alive.

-St Helens forward Batchelor reacted quickest to Marc Sneyd's kick and Thompson did the same from Williams' grubber, while McMeeken, Cooper and Hall also added tries for a thumping victory.
+St Helens forward Batchelor reacted quickest to Marc Sneyd's kick and Thompson did the same from Williams' grubber, while McMeeken, Cooper and Hall also added tries for a thumping victory on a rainy night at the AJ Bell Stadium.

+"We did some really good stuff," said Wane.
+"With the conditions, the way we played and the way we attacked, there was some good detail in what we did.
+Fiji will be a lot stronger I'm sure, but overall it was a really good performance.

+"When you consider the World Cup is in October and November, this weather is going to be really important and I thought how we handled the conditions was superb.

 Fiji, meanwhile, had glimmers early on but rolled over once they fell behind, with former St Helens star Kevin Naiqama not being given an opportunity to show his talents.